 Please ensure diagrams are large and clear enough for them to be projected as a slide at the funding committee meeting to provide funding committee members with a visual summary of the study proposed.

-If proposing an RCT, we advise you refer to the CONSORT statement and website for guidance.
-If the commissioning brief requests a pilot or feasibility trial please refer to the consort extension for pilot and feasibility trials.
+If proposing an RCT, we advise you refer to the CONSORT statement for guidance.
+If the commissioning brief requests a pilot or feasibility trial please refer to the CONSORT extension for pilot and feasibility trials.
 Alternatively, you may find the EQUATOR Network website useful.

 Attachment 2: references